liupfskygre/giraffe-browse/data/pipeline.md

 awk '{print $2}' boidinii_best_blast.m8 | xclip
 ```

-Then past it into the [uniprot look up](http://www.uniprot.org/uploadlists/) and search for RefSeq Protein -> UniProtKB
+Then paste it into the [uniprot look up](http://www.uniprot.org/uploadlists/) and search for RefSeq Protein -> UniProtKB

 Download the Mapping Table file, to get a list of the IDs that correspond to uniprot IDs.